justleska/screen-time-bruteforce/README.md

 # screen-time-bruteforce

-This is not a vulnerability.
+Even though I refer to this as a vulnerability, this is not a vulnerability.
 This is a bug that can be exploited to bypasss screen time by resetting the iPhone.

 The symbol "[-]" represents data that has been redacted for this repo.